nutechsoftware/AlarmDecoder-IoT/README.md

 See the README-FLASH.MD inside the release file for instructions on flashing the firmware over the ESP32-POE-ISO USB port.

 ###  3.1. <a name='smartthings-build-(stsdk)---alarmdecoder_stsdk_esp32.bin'></a>SmartThings build (stsdk) - alarmdecoder_stsdk_esp32.bin
-- Components: Pushover, Twilio, Sendgrid, ser2sock, SmartThings
+- Enabled components: Pushover, Twilio, Sendgrid, Ser2sock, SmartThings.

 This is the default buildflag.
 This build is compiled using the [st-device-sdk-c-ref](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref) from the SmartThings github repo and has the webUI component disabled.